 The Future of the BPO Market

 Despite the ongoing economic recession, Grand View Research predicted that the BPO market size could reach as much as $525.2 billion by 2030.
-Considering that more than 80% of small businesses plan to maintain or increase spending in outsourcing services in 2023, such prediction surely won’t be too far-off.
+Considering that more than 80% of small businesses plan to maintain or increase spending in outsourcing services in 2023, such a prediction surely won’t be too far-off.

 However, it is important to keep in mind that BPO isn’t the solution to all business issues.
 Small-scale companies should carefully evaluate the need for outsourcing and perform due diligence when screening for potential outsourcing options.